s-l-teichmann/genmap/README.md

 For a more complete set of methods see the API index.

+# For contributors

+The maps are generated from a template in `generators/genmaps.go`.
+Re-generate the maps with

+    $ go generate

+For pull request ensure that the files are generated in a way that a `go fmt` call would not change them.

+# License
 This is Free Software covered by the terms of the [MIT license](LICENSE).
 (c) 2016 by Sascha L. Teichmann